 2. Healthy Vacation – Water Quality

-3. Healthy Vacation – What about Food?
+3. Healthy Vacation – Food

 It’s also best to stay at a hotel where you have your own cooking facilities.
 This gives you a lot more control over your food choices and can save you a ton of money to boot.
 However, I realize this is not always possible.
-If you must eat out, try to choose wisely.
+If you must eat out, choose wisely.
 Salad bars are a good option and will provide some fairly healthy choices.
 Hopefully you can find one that doesn’t lace their vegetables with MSG or other preservatives.
 Don’t be afraid to ask!
 Choosing foods like baked potatoes, steamed vegetables and fresh veggie or fruit salads will be the healthiest.
 If you do stock up with veggies and fruit at the grocery store, remember to wash your fruit and veggies well.
 Organic sources may be difficult to come by while traveling.

 4. Healthy Vacation – Sunburn Protection